zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_01_en-US_AETHER_RETURN.md

     V_eff(α) = V_tree(α) + (1/64π²) Σᵢ mᵢ⁴[ln(mᵢ²/μ²) - 3/2]

-This potential has multiple local minima—the topological bands.
+This potential has multiple local minima, the topological bands.
 The quantum corrections are essential; they generate structure not present classically.

 ### 5.3 Band Structure